B: Black Angel - Blackfoot

 See the entry for Robert Adams

 Another man behind the mask who enraged the fans in the late forties and early fifties.
 Finally unmasked in 1952 the Black Knight was revealed as Bob Hooton, who then wrestled as Tommy the Demon.
-The name was used again by independent promoters in the 1960s.
+Not an exclusive name by any means, used again by independent promoters in the 1960s.

 "I worked with a chap who had been there on the night it happened and Billy Joyce was the hero for once right up to the point where George Nutall was unmasked whereupon the crowd apparently totally changed their favours."

 Here's an interesting one.
 Our first Black Mask appeared in 1934.
-Newspapers reported a contest between Black Mask and Belgian Walter Magnee.
+Newspapers reported a contest between Black Mask and Belgian Walter Magnee in Nottingham.
 In the third round the masked man voluntarily removed the mask to reveal himself as W.A.Ord, apparently “well known in Nottingham.”
+We have found quite a few references to W.A.
+Ord as an amateur as late as 1933.
 The now de-masked Black Mask won the contest, reportedly his first professional contest, in the fourth round.
+We have found no further references to W.A.
+Ord as a professional wrestler.

 But there's more.
 The Newcastle Journal and North Mail of 6th October, 1943, Charles Elliot that he had previously appeared at the hall as "The Black Mask."